AdaCore/spark2014/lrm/source/packages.rst

 #.
 An ``initial_condition_aspect`` is like a postcondition.
 It
-   should be evaluated following the elaboration of Q and its private descendents.
+   should be evaluated following the elaboration of Q and its private descendants.
 If it does not evaluate to True, then an exception should be raised.

 .. centered:: **Examples**